Nikephor/JS-Games/README.md

 # JS-Games
-The classic game Pong made in JS
+Classic games, made in JavaScript from scratch